 As with most sunflower look-alikes, Yellow Daisies require moisture-laden soil with complete sunlight.

 9. Diantus Carophyllus

-While Zinnias may not exactly resemble Sunflowers, they do have some striking similarities.
-First are their petals that are thin and second is the color which is just as gorgeously yellow as the sunflowers.
-While planting these flowers, make sure they get plenty of sun in well-drained soil.
-These plants thrive well in hardiness zones ranging from three to ten.
+While Zinnias may not resemble Sunflowers, they have some striking similarities.
+First are their petals that are thin, and second is the color which is just as gorgeously yellow as the sunflowers.

 13. Transvaal Daisies

-Well, now that you have a clear idea about the best sunflower lookalikes, wait no further, pick your favorite and brighten your backyard or patio like you always wanted to!
+Now that you have a clear idea about the best sunflower lookalikes, wait no further; pick your favorite and brighten your backyard or patio like you always wanted to!